Playwright vs Cypress in 2026: which one should your team pick?

 Where qtrl fits

-You start with the tests your team already knows matter. qtrl's AI agents can then explore your application, propose new tests based on coverage gaps, and execute them in real browsers.
-But nothing runs unsupervised unless your team has reviewed and approved it.
+qtrl's agents can propose tests based on coverage gaps, but nothing runs unsupervised unless your team has reviewed and approved it.
 Control first, automation earned.
+Try it out.